bharatnautiyal/ELK_Stack/README.md

-# Install Elasticsearch on Ubuntu for Next Level Searching
+# Steps to Install ELK Stack

 ## Installing Java on Ubuntu